Juliopdata/terraform-beginner-bootcamp-2023/README.md

 #### env command

-We can list out all Enviroment Variables using `env` command
+We can list out all Enviroment Variables using `env` command.